bengardner/working_villages/pathfinder.md

 A node is "clear" if it will not collide with the MOB.
 Minetest uses the term "walkable" to indicate that the node is collidable.

+However, there are certain nodes that are "walkable" that should be considered clear.

+  * Doors
+  * Gates

 A node is "standable" (meaning that a MOB can stand on it) if:

   * the node is collidable